jimenofonseca/WoW-SG/README.md

  This is the code for the control and real-time data visualization of a mini weather-station mounted on a small plastic robot car.
  It is a great starting point for learning about two way comunications with micro-controllers (in C++) and on how to create a web-based dashboard (in python).
- The car can be operated with the Joystick in the dashboard or with the line-tracking sensor onboard (see more information about the avialable operation modes in the next graph).
+ The car can be operated with the Joystick in the dashboard or with the line-tracking sensor onboard (see more information about the available operation modes in the next figure).

  ![summary](https://github.com/jimenofonseca/wow-sg/blob/master/images/summary.PNG)